The Kiski School: Dormitories

 Typically, two or more faculty members, including their families and pets, live in apartments within each dormitory.
 All dormitories have a common social room, called the Day Room, with a television, DVD player, recreational furniture, and at least one table game such as pool, table tennis, or air hockey.
-The school furnishes each student with a bed, mattress, closet, or hanging space for clothes, a desk, a desk chair, and a chest of drawers in the dorm rooms.
+The school furnishes each student in the dorm rooms with a bed, mattress, closet or hanging space for clothes, a desk, a desk chair, and a chest of drawers.
 All dormitory rooms have wireless access to the campus network.